Enter the current stock price, the number of shares owned, and the stock split ratio into the calculator to determine the new price and shares owned.

 Calculate the new share price using the formula above.

-A reverse stock split is the consolidation of stocks into fewer stock to increase price and decrease supply or available shares.
+A reverse stock split is the consolidation of stocks into fewer stocks to increase the price and decrease supply or available shares.